 Mr Sam Margrave (Coventry): This is my question, Chair.
-There is evidence of sexualisation and grooming of children at some Pride events, what is the House of Bishops doing to protect children from that sexualisation at Pride or from Queer Theory?
+There is evidence of

+Bishops doing to protect children from that sexualisation at Pride or from gueer theory?

 The Chair: That does not relate to the original question, I am afraid.